jingjingwang/civic-marketplace/README.md

 `python manage.py runserver`

-The check the website in localhost:8000.
+Then check the website in localhost:8000.

 You can also do: